Chinese online literature: Copyright

 In the early 2010s Shengda Literature (aka Shanda Literature) struggled to fight the pirating of material from their platforms and has attempted to enforce copyrights on its content, but ultimately it remains difficult to regulate a user-generated economy within the internet.
 A popular site used for this sort of piracy is Baidu.

+Regulation

+A 2004 antiprofanity campaign sought to curb online writing deemed too erotic or sexual.

+In 2015, the State Administration of Press, Publication, Radio, Film, and Television (SAPPRFT) issued its Guiding Opinions Concerning the Healthy Development of Online Literature.
+The Guiding Opinions stated that online literature portals should "enhance online literation editorial staff management mechanisms; implement appointment qualification systems; establish and improve systems such as the real-name registration of writers, the responsible editor system, the publishing unit undersigning system, etc."

+In 2017, SAPPRFT issued the Provisional Methods for Evaluating Social Benefits of Online Literature Publication Service Platforms, which proposed criteria to evaluate the social impact of literature portals in order to "improve the quality of published works, regulate the marker order, optimize the development environment, and guide internet literature publishers ... to constantly produce excellent works that organically integrate ideology, artistry, and readability, to better meet the people's spiritual and cultural needs."

 Censorship

 Online writers avoid censorship screening programs by writing characters with symbols mixed in, or otherwise rewriting a word in its pinyin form, to avoid automatic censorship.
 Whenever a detection avoidance technique is discovered by a moderator the program is updated to identify this, and so the writer must revise their work and attempt to republish again.

-Continued global outreach

-As platforms like Webnovel continue to cater to foreign audiences, Chinese online literature has the opportunity to reach many.
-If good investment was put into the translation and marketing to foreign audiences, it could become quite popular.
-Popular web series adaptations often find foreign audiences and allows them to redirect to the original content for more, introducing them to the world of Chinese web literature.